 Getting First Aid Certification

-Our 1-hour ACT curriculum follows industry standards, but is not a full certification course.
+Our basic 1-hour ACT curriculum follows industry standards, but is not a first aid certification course.

-Local first aid certification classes are available through the American Red Cross and through private vendors.
+More complete first aid classes are available through the American Red Cross and through private vendors.

 The American Heart Association certifies private training companies and also offers online first aid and CPR courses.

 South County Fire encourages everyone to complete a nationally recognized first aid and CPR/AED course in addition to our ACT class.